Labeled four cycles and the $K(\pi,1)$-conjecture for Artin groups: Preliminaries II

 The following is \cite[Lemma 5.6]{paris1997parabolic} and \cite[Lemma 2.2]{godelle2003normalisateur}. \begin{lem} Suppose $A_\Gamma$ is a spherical Artin group and let $A_+$ be its positive monoid.
 Let $X\subset S$.
-Suppose there exists $p>0$ and $g\in A_+$ such that $\Delta^p_X$ is central in $A_X$ and $g\Delta^p_Xg^{-1}\in A_+$.
+Suppose there exists $p>0$ and $g\in A_+$ such that $\delta^p_X$ is central in $A_X$ and $g\delta^p_Xg^{-1}\in A_+$.
 Then $g=u_1\cdots u_nu_{n+1}$ where $u_{n+1}\in A_X$ and there exists a sequence $X_n=X,X_{n-1},\cdots,X_0$ of subsets of $S$ such that $u_i$ an elementary $(X_{i-1},X_{i})$-conjugator for all $1\le i\le n$.
-Moreover, $g\Delta^p_Xg^{-1}=\Delta^p_{X_0}$ and $\Delta^p_{X_0}$ is central in $A_{X_0}$. \end{lem}
+Moreover, $g\delta^p_Xg^{-1}=\delta^p_{X_0}$ and $\delta^p_{X_0}$ is central in $A_{X_0}$. \end{lem}

-\begin{proof} As the statement of the lemma is slightly different from the exact statement of \cite[Lemma 5.6]{paris1997parabolic}, we give an explanation. \cite[Lemma 5.6]{paris1997parabolic} requires that we can not write $g=g's$ with $g'$ positive and $s\in X$.
-However, it is always possible to reduce to this case as we are assuming $\Delta^p_X$ is central in $A_X$.
-For the moreover statement, as the Dynkin diagram on $X$ and the Dynkin diagram on $X_0$ are isomorphic, $\Delta^p_{X_0}$ is central in $A_{X_0}$. \end{proof}
+\begin{proof} As the statement of the lemma is slightly different from the exact statement of \cite[Lemma 5.6]{paris1997parabolic}, we give an explanation. \cite[Lemma 5.6]{paris1997parabolic} requires that we cannot write $g=g's$ with $g'$ positive and $s\in X$.
+However, it is always possible to reduce to this case as we are assuming $\delta^p_X$ is central in $A_X$.
+For the last statement, as the Dynkin diagram on $X$ and the Dynkin diagram on $X_0$ are isomorphic, $\delta^p_{X_0}$ is central in $A_{X_0}$. \end{proof}

 \begin{cor} Suppose $A_\Gamma$ is a spherical Artin group and let $A_+$ be its positive monoid.
 Let $X\subset S$.
-Suppose there exists $p>0$ and $g\in A_+$ such that $\Delta^p_X$ is central in $A_X$ and $g\Delta^p_Xg^{-1}=\Delta^p_Y$.
+Suppose there exists $p>0$ and $g\in A_+$ such that $\delta^p_X$ is central in $A_X$ and $g\delta^p_Xg^{-1}=\delta^p_Y$.
 Then $g=v_{n+1}v_{n}\cdots v_1$ where $v_{n+1}\in A_Y$ and there exists a sequence $X_n=Y,X_{n-1},\cdots,X_0=X$ of subsets of $S$ such that $v_i$ an elementary $(X_{i},X_{i-1})$-conjugator for all $1\le i\le n$. \end{cor}

 \begin{proof} We consider $A_\Gamma$ with a generating set $\bar S$ whose elements are inverses of elements in $S$.
-Then $g^{-1}$ is a positive element in $(A_\Gamma,\bar S)$ and $g^{-1}\Delta^{-p}_Yg$ is a positive element in $(A_\Gamma,\bar S)$.
+Then $g^{-1}$ is a positive element in $(A_\Gamma,\bar S)$ and $g^{-1}\delta^{-p}_Yg$ is a positive element in $(A_\Gamma,\bar S)$.
 By Lemma~\ref{lem:conjugator1}, $g^{-1}=u^{-1}_1\cdots u^{-1}_{n+1}$ with $u_i$ positive in $(A_\Gamma,S)$ (hence $u^{-1}_i$ positive in $(A_\Gamma,\bar S)$).
 Thus $g=u_{n+1}\cdots u_1$ and $u_i$ satisfies the required conditions. \end{proof}